 There are underground tunnels that date back to the late 1800’s, used to store sparkling wine.
 My favourite is the Great Western Sparkling Shiraz.

-The surrounding areas of Grampians such as Ararat and Pyrenees are known for wine however there are lovely vineyards in Grampians too.
+The surrounding areas of the Grampians such as Ararat and Pyrenees are known for wine and there are plenty of lovely vineyards in the Grampians too.

 We passed so many wineries, but could only stop at the one on our way to Melbourne airport on our last day.

-At the Boroka Lookout you are literally above the clouds.
+At the Boroka Lookout, you are literally floating above the clouds.
 This spectacular lookout is one of the easiest to access.
 It offers one of the most beautiful sunrise spots in the world.

 You can park your car only two minutes from where the photo is taken.
 Boroka Lookout is so close to Halls Gap, only a 20-minute drive up the mountain range.